Jason2Brownlee/Quake2BotArchive/research/bots/famkebot.md

 # Famkebot

-Research into the Famkebot Quake2 by Rich Whitehouse aka "thefatal" released between December 1997 and ?.
+Research into the Famkebot Quake2 by Rich Whitehouse aka "thefatal1" released between December 1997 and 1999.

 ## Homepages